skysedge/skysedge.github.io/README.md

 Building
 --------
 We use [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby.
-See [Testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) for a tutorial.
+See [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) for a series of introductory tutorials.

 In short, install [Bundler](https://bundler.io/), a tool for managing Ruby gems, and then run the following shell commands.

 ```sh
 # Set the location on disk where all gems in the bundle will be located.